grafana/agent/docs/configuration/dynamic-config.md

 * Loading from multiple files
 * Using templates and datasources

 Both of these make heavy use of the excellent [gomplate](https://github.com/hairyhenderson/gomplate).
-The idea goal is that as the configuration grows that it can be split it up into smaller segments to allow better readability and handling.
+The goal is that as the configuration grows that it can be split it up into smaller segments to allow better readability and handling.
 The configurations cannot be patched in any order and instead are allowed at several levels.